ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

     "comps":{"c1":["COM3",9600,5,2]}
     }
     videom - Lane Definition Table which defines sensor and web cam information
-    videop - Priority Assign Table which is used assign more time to when high congetsion occurs in lanes
-    tlc    - Traffic Light Control table where traffic lights data are specified
+    videop - Priority Assign Table which is used assign more time to when high congetsion occurs in lanes  ( Optional ) tlc    - Traffic Light Control table where traffic lights data are specified
-    comps  - Arduino board info
+    comps  - Arduino board info ( Optional )
            c1   - board id, there can be more than one board connecting sensors and LEDs
            COM3 - is the port this board connects to application running machine
            9600 - baud rate, data transfer rate of application running machine serial port and Arduino board